Large Magellanic Cloud: Features

 A bridge of gas connects the Small Magellanic Cloud (SMC) with the LMC, which evinces tidal interaction between the galaxies.
 The Magellanic Clouds have a common envelope of neutral hydrogen, indicating that they have been gravitationally bound for a long time.
 This bridge of gas is a star-forming site.

-The Large Magellanic Cloud has a supermassive black hole at its center, estimated to have 630000±370000 times the mass of the Sun.
+The Large Magellanic Cloud likely has a supermassive black hole at its center, estimated to have 630000±370000 times the mass of the Sun.
 21 hypervelocity stars have been discovered within the Milky Way's halo, which are thought to have been ejected from the Large Magellanic Cloud after gravitational interaction with this black hole via the Hills mechanism.